JcaPetri/Apolo-Articles-MySql/README.md

         ArticleOptionalFields_Tbl  --> Contains the optional fields/columns of the articles informations.
         ArtRelations_Tbl  --> Contains the relation between articles.
 It could be substitutes, complementary, etc.
     Used to create the Mirror Tables
-		ArtSysBaseElements_Mir	--> Contain a mirror of the SysBaseElement_Tbl information.
+		ArtSysBaseElements_Mir	--> Contain a mirror of the ArtDataElements_Tbl information.
         ArtSysCompanies_Mir  --> Contain a mirror of the SysCompanies_Tbl information.
         ArtSysMicroservices_Mir  --> Contain a mirror of the SysMicroservices_Tbl information.